mottbott/docker-k8s-training/docker-basics.md

 docker container update --restart unless-stopped my_server docker container inspect my_server
 ```
 * 💡 With the option **inspect** you can get further information about your container, like the restart configuration.
+Look for "RestartPolicy".
 * 💡 We have three options: unless-stopped, always, on-failure
 * 💡 See https://docs.docker.com/config/containers/start-containers-automatically/